flatironinstitute/nemos/README.md

 Fitting the GLM means learning the weights that maximizes the likelihood of the observed counts.

-With nemos you can define this model and learn the weights with a few lines of code.
+With nemos you can define this model and learn the weights with a few lines of code[^1].

 ```python
 import nemos as nmo